-26. Prior to any part of the development hereby approved being brought into operation an emergency response plan detailing the emergency procedures (to be previously agreed with the Local Planning Authority) to be undertaken in the event of an on-site or off-site incident shall be put in place.
-Reason: In the interests of protecting the safety of staff workers on the site.
+26. Before any development commences an emergency response plan detailing emergency procedures to be undertaken in the event of an on-site or off-site incident shall be submitted to and agreed in writing with the LPA.
+The approved Emergency Response Plan shall then be in place before any works commence on site.
+Reason: In the interests of safety and environmental protection.